HAONANTAO/Mock_AI_ChatBot/README.md

 ## Introduction

 This API documentation outlines the endpoints available for the application, which consists of user management and chat functionality.
 The API is built using Express.js, and it uses JSON for data exchange.

 ## Base URL

 All API endpoints are prefixed with `/api/v1`.

 ## User Routes

 ### `GET /user/`

 - **Description**: Retrieves a list of all users.
 This endpoint is likely intended for administrative purposes to view the user base.

 - **Request**: No parameters are required.

-- Response
+- Response:

-  :

   - **Success (HTTP 200)**: Returns a JSON object with the structure `{"message": "OK", "users": [user1, user2,...]}` where each `user` object contains details such as name, email, etc.

   - **Failure (HTTP 400)**: In case of an error, returns `{"message": "error! not ok!", "cause": "error message"}` where the `error message` details the issue, e.g., a database connection error.

 ### `POST /user/signup`

 - **Description**: Allows new users to create an account.
 The user must provide their name, email, and password in the request body.

-- Request
+- Request:

-  :

-  - Body
+  - Body:

-    :

     - `name` (string): The user's full name.
     - `email` (string): A valid email address.
     - `password` (string): The user's chosen password.

-- Response
+- Response:

-  :

   - **Success (HTTP 201)**: Returns `{"message": "user [name], [email] sign up successfully!", "name": "user name", "email": "user email"}`

   - **Failure (HTTP 400)**: If there's an issue during signup, like an invalid email format or a database error, returns `{"message": "error! signup not work!", "cause": "error message"}`

 ### `POST /user/login`

 - **Description**: Enables existing users to log into their accounts.
 Users need to send their email and password in the request body.

-- Request
+- Request:

-  :

-  - Body
+  - Body:

-    :

     - `email` (string): The user's registered email address.
     - `password` (string): Their password.

-- Response
+- Response:

-  :

   - **Success (HTTP 200)**: Returns `{"message": "user [name], [email] log in successfully!", "name": "user name", "email": "user email"}`

   - **Failure (HTTP 201)**: If the user is not registered, returns `"user not registered,please check again "`.
 If the password is incorrect, returns `{"message": "Incorrect password"}`

   - **Other Failures (HTTP 404)**: For general errors, returns `{"message": "error! signup not work!", "cause": "error message"}`

 ### `GET /user/auth-status`

 - **Description**: Verifies the authentication status of the currently logged-in user.
 This requires a valid authentication token.
 - **Request**: The user must have a valid JWT token.
 The token is typically sent via an HTTP - only cookie.

-- Response
+- Response:

-  :

   - **Success (HTTP 200)**: Returns `{"message": "OK", "name": "user name", "email": "user email"}` if the user is authenticated.
   - **Failure (HTTP 401)**: If the token is invalid or the user cannot be found, returns `{"message": "Unauthorized", "cause": "error message"}`

 ### `GET /user/logout`

 - **Description**: Logs out the currently logged-in user by clearing the authentication cookie.

 - **Request**: Requires a valid JWT token (sent via cookie).

-- Response
+- Response:

-  :

   - **Success (HTTP 200)**: Returns `{"message": "OK", "name": "user name", "email": "user email"}`
   - **Failure (HTTP 401)**: If there's an issue with the token or user verification, returns `{"message": "Unauthorized", "cause": "error message"}`

 ## Chat Routes

 ### `POST /chat/new`

-- **Description**: Sends a new chat message from the user and retrieves a response from the GPT API.
+**Description**: Sends a new chat message from the user and retrieves a response from the GPT API.
 The message should be included in the request body.

-- Request
+- Request:

-  :

-  - Body
+  - Body:

-    :

     - `message` (string): The chat message the user wants to send.

-- Response
+- Response:

-  :

   - **Success (HTTP 200)**: Returns `{"chats": [chat1, chat2,...]}` where each `chat` object represents a message in the chat history, including user messages and GPT responses.
   - **Failure (HTTP 500)**: If there's an issue while interacting with the GPT API, returns `{"message": "Something wrong while the GPT chat api"}`

 ### `GET /chat/all-chats`

 - **Description**: Fetches all the chat history for the currently logged-in user.

 - **Request**: Requires a valid JWT token (sent via cookie).

-- Response
+- Response:

-  :

   - **Success (HTTP 200)**: Returns `{"message": "OK", "chats": [chat1, chat2,...]}` showing the chat history.
   - **Failure (HTTP 401)**: If the token is invalid or the user cannot be found, returns `{"message": "Unauthorized", "cause": "error message"}`

 ### `DELETE /chat/delete`

 - **Description**: Deletes all the chat history for the currently logged-in user.
 - **Request**: Requires a valid JWT token (sent via cookie).

-- Response
+- Response:

-  :

   - **Success (HTTP 200)**: Returns `{"message": "OK"}`
   - **Failure (HTTP 401)**: If the token is invalid or the user cannot be found, returns `{"message": "Unauthorized", "cause": "error message"}`